fermyon/developer/content/wasm-functions/using-cron-trigger.md

 * Log file rotation
 * Scheduled notifications

-# Create Spin application
+# Create a Spin Application

-You must have a running Spin application on Fermyon Wasm Functions to apply the cron trigger to.
-We'll create a new Spin application for scheduling tasks using cron jobs using the `http-js` template:
+You must have a running Spin application on Fermyon Wasm Functions to associate a cron job with.
+We'll create a new Spin application using the `http-js` template which we will then invoke on a schedule using a cron job:

 <!-- @selectiveCpy -->